usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 ## Project status

-This tool is now at a nominal version 0.8, with plans for these milestones:
+This tool is now at a nominal version **0.8**, with plans for these milestones:

-**v0.9** - will supporting all Metaschema features used in [OSCAL](http://pages.nist.gov/OSCAL/), the Open Security Controls Assessment Language, with conformance demonstrated with tests
+**v0.9** - will support all Metaschema features used in [OSCAL](http://pages.nist.gov/OSCAL/), the Open Security Controls Assessment Language, with conformance demonstrated with tests

 **v1.0** - Supports all features specified for [Metaschema](http://pages.nist.gov/metaschema/) v1.0 as applied to XML, also with tests demonstrating conformance.